Wocas, dried seeds, Oregon, yellow pond lily (Klamath)

 Compare Wocas, dried seeds, Oregon, yellow pond lily (Klamath)

-See how Wocas, dried seeds, Oregon, yellow pond lily (Klamath) compares to other foods:
+See how Wocas, dried seeds, Oregon, yellow pond lily (Klamath) compares to other foods in terms of nutrition:

-- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Walrus, meat, raw (Alaska Native)
+- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Blackberries, wild, raw (Alaska Native)

-- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Walrus, meat and subcutaneous fat raw (Alaska Native)
+- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Caribou, liver, raw (Alaska Native)

-- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Walrus, liver, raw (Alaska Native)
+- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Stew/soup, caribou (Alaska Native)

-- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Oil, walrus (Alaska Native)
+- Wocas, dried seeds, Oregon, yellow pond lily (Klamath) vs Caribou, tongue, raw (Alaska Native)

 More in American Indian/Alaska Native Foods